binxio/terraform-aws-remote-state-module/README.md

 Run `terraform plan` followed by `terraform apply`, this will create the S3 buckets and DynamodDB table.

-Time to migrate the `terraform.tfstate` file that's created locally.
+Once that's done we need to migrate the `terraform.tfstate` file that's created locally.

 Create a `provider.tf` file and copy paste the below code.